IslandViewPTA/islandview-pta-site/content/news/2021-4-newsletter.md

 {{< fig src="april-pta.jpg" align="center" class="max-w-xs" >}}

+## PTA Meeting April 19 @ 6 pm

+**Don't Miss It!
+The April PTA meeting is Monday, April 19 at 6 PM via Zoom (meeting link will be emailed).**

+So much to discuss and so many ways to **make Island View AMAZING!**

+## Hospitality Update

+Island view PTA teamed up with Mount Erie PTA, Fidalgo PTA, Anacortes middle school PTA, and Anacortes high school PTA to treat the hard-working kitchen staff to some treats last month.
+The lovely ladies were taken by surprise as Island View PTA hospitality committee member Molly Johnson dropped off a card, donuts and flowers for each.
+We appreciate the long hours, continued ingenuity and flexibility these ladies have shown.
+Thank you so much for all that contributed!

 ## YEARBOOK Photos Needed!

 **Call for photos of Island View students doing the school thing!
 Make the 2020-2021 yearbook the best ever by submitting photos of your student(s).**